 The Loans and our other obligations to the Lenders under the Loan Documents are guaranteed by all of our U.S. subsidiaries other than CDI and Cal Dive - Title XI, Inc., and are secured by a lien on substantially all of our assets and properties and all of the assets and properties of our U.S. subsidiaries, other than those of CDI and Cal Dive - Title XI, Inc..
 In addition, we have pledged a portion of the shares of our significant foreign subsidiaries to the lenders as additional security.
 The Senior Credit Facilities also contain provisions that limit our ability to incur certain types of additional indebtedness.
-These provisions effectively prohibit us from incurring any additional secured indebtedness or indebtedness, and also provide for our subsidiaries to incur project financing indebtedness (such as our MARAD loans) secured by the underlying asset, provided that the indebtedness is not guaranteed by us.
+These provisions effectively prohibit us from incurring any additional secured indebtedness or indebtedness guaranteed by the Company.
+The Senior Credit Facilities do however permit us to incur unsecured indebtedness, and also provide for our subsidiaries to incur project financing indebtedness (such as our MARAD loans) secured by the underlying asset, provided that the indebtedness is not guaranteed by us.